 It made me feel that my appearance was shocking.
 That I wasn't normal, that I looked abnormal.

 This has been a difficult idea to let go of.
 I've often thought of myself as appearing unhealthy or frail.
 This was hard to reconcile with the idea of myself I held of being strong and vibrant.

 It's been a process.
 It takes constant effort to make sure that the way I talk to my body when I see its reflection in a mirror or a photograph is kind.
 I try to speak to myself how I would my own child, in a way that will bolster their sense of self and create a budding sense of self respect.

 Finally my days are filled with connecting and inspiring and in turn feeling both connected and inspired, all I've ever wanted.

 More than anything, during and after this shoot, I felt liberated.

 The thought of putting an uncomfortable padded bra with underwire on now feels like a pain.
 Why create the illusion?
 This is what I'm working with.
 Embracing it has felt hugely liberating.
 The size of my breasts isn't what makes me sexy.
 It's that I finally believe it.

-Working with the photographer Scarlet was magical.
-We were literally playing.
-Having fun, laughing, listening to music and creating memories.
 Maybe I'll burn my padded bras, thank you fortnight.
 I can guarantee next time I see my grandfather he'll tell me I look skinnier than the last time and that soon I'll disappear, I can also guarantee I won't care.